sebranly/ctr-ocr/doc/guide/en/FAQ.md

 ## Why are there limitations on the number of players?

 As the tool is about online races, there has to be at least 2 players competing each other.
 The video game CTR:NF only supports a maximum of 8 players.

+## Are times supported?

+No. Currently there is no support for time recognition although it appears in screenshots.
+It might be supported in a future update of the website.

 ## What should I do if a user got disconnected in-game?